About Us

 Board of Directors

 Bradley Paulis is an actuarial consultant and partner at Continuing Care Actuaries Inc. He has 40+ years of actuarial experience with Continuing Care Retirement Communities and Home Care programs.
 He is a member of the American Academy of Actuaries and volunteers on the long-term care reform and public programs sub-committees.
-He has been involved in education and projects spanning from preliminary model designs for insurance and long-term care entities to analysis of financial impacts for insurance and healthcare programs and products in real time within changing markets. to He is the current President of the Wesley Inc. Board.
+He has been involved in education and projects spanning from preliminary model designs for insurance and long-term care entities to analysis of financial impacts for insurance and healthcare programs and products in real time within changing markets.
+He is the current President of the Wesley Inc. Board.

 Jason Frank is a Certified Elder Law Attorney (CELA Emeritus), retired from private practice, and former legal counsel for the Baltimore County Department of Aging.
 He has 40+ years of experience as an attorney in Maryland.
 He has been a part of passing significant legislation to benefit old adults within the State.
 He has been involved with National Academy of Elder Law Attorneys (NAELA) for over 20 years.
 He is a published author of the text, Elder Law in Maryland, and is an adjunct professor teaching a variety of interdisciplinary elder law courses.
 He is a long-term advocate for older adults.
 Jason has served on the following boards: LifeBridge Planning Committee, Levindale Hebrew Geriatric Center, Myerberg Senior Center, and many other legal, cultural, and aging endeavors.